 - Perform each move one at a time.

 - Step into and out of plank rather than jump.

 - Stand to finish rather than jump to finish.

-Burpees are a great calisthenics exercise that burn anywhere from 10 to 15 calories per minute.
-If you’ve never performed a burpee before, it’s important to learn proper form to avoid injury.
+Burpees are an excellent calisthenics exercise that burns anywhere from 8 to 12 calories per minute.
+If you are new to training or have never done one before, it’s essential to learn the proper form to avoid injury.

 If you’re looking to round out your exercise program with more calisthenics moves like burpees, an exercise professional can help.
-Visit the American College of Sports Medicine’s ProFinder to find an exercise professional near you.
+The American College of Sports Medicine’s ProFinder is an excellent source to find an exercise professional near you.